-Rena Bivens is Assistant Professor of Communication.
+Rena Bivens is Associate Professor of Communication.
 Trained as a sociologist at The University of Western Ontario, Rena moved to Scotland to pursue her PhD with the Glasgow Media Group at the University of Glasgow in the Department of Sociology.
-Before returning to Canada she spent two years as a Lecturer in Digital Media and Mass Communication at The University of Nottingham’s campus in Ningbo, China – the first foreign university (UK) in China with an independent campus.
+Before returning to Canada she spent two years as a Lecturer in Digital Media and Mass Communication at The University of Nottingham’s campus in Ningbo, China.
 After six years abroad, Rena moved to Ottawa and accepted a SSHRC Postdoctoral Research Fellow in the Pauline Jewett Institute of Women’s and Gender Studies at Carleton University.
-She was also affiliated with the Simone de Beauvoir Institute at Concordia University as a Research Associate.
-Rena then went on to become a Banting Fellow in the School of Journalism and Communication at Carleton.
-The Banting Postdoctoral Fellowships program is funded by Canada’s three major funding agencies (SSHRC, NSERC, and CIHR) and is part of an elite suite of federal programs.
+Rena then became a Banting Fellow in the School of Journalism and Communication at Carleton.

 Rena’s research interrogates normative design practices that become embedded within media technologies, including social media software, mobile phone apps, and technologies associated with television news production.
-Examining the emergence of gender, race, and violence is central to her work.
+Identity is also central to her work, including gender, sexuality, and race as they emerge in both human and non-human contexts.
 She investigates design and use alongside technical components such as code, software processes, applications, databases, and servers.
-Science and technology studies, software studies, feminist and queer theory, speculative design, science fiction, new materialism, and philosophy of science inform this work.
+Science and technology studies, software studies, feminist and queer theory, trans* studies, critical race theory, decolonial theory, speculative design, and science fiction inform this work.

 Bivens, R. (2014) Digital Currents: How Technology and the Public Are Shaping TV News, Toronto: University of Toronto Press.
 (ISBN: 9781442615861)